Attending a Protest

 If you are detained and questioned by police, you have a right to remain silent, and to speak with an attorney before and during any questioning.
 It is best to say “I want my attorney and I choose to remain silent” and then refuse to answer questions until you have a chance to talk to a lawyer.

 If you answer questions, be sure to tell the truth.
-It is a crime to lie to a police officer and you may find yourself in more trouble for lying to law enforcement than for whatever it was they wanted to talk to you about in the first place.
+It can be a crime to lie to a police officer and you may find yourself in more trouble for lying to law enforcement than for whatever it was they wanted to talk to you about in the first place.

 If the police ask for the password to unlock your electronic device (or ask you to unlock it directly), you can refuse.
 You may suffer adverse consequences at the hands of law enforcement—from having your phone seized to being booked into custody—for refusing to provide your password or biometric key .
 Every arrest situation is different, however, and you will need to consider your own threat model .